ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 #### Non-ordering tests `!=`, `<>`, `=`, `==`, `LIKE`, `GLOB`, `MATCH`, `REGEXP`, `IN`, `IS`, `IS NOT`

-These operations do some non-ordered comparison of their two operands.
+These operations do some non-ordered comparison of their two operands:
 * `IS` and `IS NOT` never return `NULL`,  So for instance `X IS NOT NULL` gives the natural answer.  `x IS y` is true if and only if: 1. both `x` and `y` are `NULL` or 2. if they are equal.
-* The other operators return `NULL` if either operand is `NULL` and otherwise perform their usual test to produce a boolean
+* The other operators return `NULL` if either operand is `NULL` and otherwise perform their usual test to produce a boolean.
-* `!=` and `<>` are equivalent as are `=` and `==`
+* `!=` and `<>` are equivalent as are `=` and `==`.
-* strings and blobs compare equal based on their value, not their identity (i.e. not the string/blob pointer)
+* Strings and blobs compare equal based on their value, not their identity (i.e., not the string/blob pointer).
-* objects compare equal based on their address, not their content (i.e. reference equality)
+* Objects compare equal based on their address, not their content (i.e., reference equality).
-* `MATCH`, `GLOB`, and `REGEXP` are only valid in SQL contexts, `LIKE` can be used in any context (a helper method to do `LIKE` in C is provided by SQLite, but not the others)
+* `MATCH`, `GLOB`, and `REGEXP` are only valid in SQL contexts, `LIKE` can be used in any context (a helper method to do `LIKE` in C is provided by SQLite, but not the others).
-* `MATCH`, `GLOB`, `REGEXP`, `LIKE`, and `IN` may be prefixed with `NOT` which reverses their value
+* `MATCH`, `GLOB`, `REGEXP`, `LIKE`, and `IN` may be prefixed with `NOT` which reverses their value.

 ```sql
  NULL IS NULL  -- this is true